JMsand/heightmapGenerator/README.md

 # heightmapGenerator
-Configurable image generator using perlin noise

--Generates png files with fractallike noise which can be used for terrain maps/textures
+Configurable image generator using perlin noise.
+Generates png files with fractallike noise which can be used for terrain maps/textures

 REQUIRES
 Node version 5.0.0